-6.11 Farmland Protection Policy Act of 1981 and the CEQ Memorandum Prime and Unique
+6.10 Farmland Protection Policy Act of 1981 and the CEQ Memorandum on Prime and Unique Agricultural Lands

 The purpose of the Farmland Protection Policy Act is to minimize the extent to which Federal programs contribute to the unnecessary and irreversible conversion of farmland to nonagricultural uses.
 The act requires among other things, agencies to identify and take into account the adverse effects of Federal programs on the preservation of prime and unique farmlands, and consider alternative actions, as appropriate that could lessen such adverse effects.
 The CEQ issued a memorandum "Analysis of Prime and Unique Agricultural Lands in Implementing the National Environmental Policy Act" that supplemented NEPA procedures to include analysis of these impacts in NEPA documents.
 The regulation codifying the Act in 7 CFR Part 658 specified procedures and criteria for the analysis of these impacts.
 The definitions in this regulation specify that farmland does not include land already used as water storage, which would include open water.
-The TSP channel modifications are entirely in open water.
+The recommended plan channel modifications are entirely in open water.

-No terrestrial resources other than very small amounts of urbanized, disturbed land at the channel margins are impacted by the TSP channel modifications, and therefore, no prime or unique farmlands would be affected.
-Placement area PA/P1 is in an agricultural area, but no prime or unique farmland, as determined by soil survey maps, is present within the placement area.
+No terrestrial resources other than very small amounts of urbanized, disturbed land at the channel margins are impacted by the recommended plan channel modifications, and therefore, no prime or unique farmlands would be affected.

-6.12 Executive Order 11988, Floodplain Management
+6.11 Executive Order 11988, Floodplain Management